German government accused of watering down climate bill | DW | 07.10.2019

 "Incredible!" she wrote on Twitter, noting that even the original proposal would not be able to deliver on the goals set by the Paris climate accords.
 "It would seem that the government is lagging behind even that — it can't get any worse," she added.

 The timing of the report could prove to be particularly harmful for the ruling coalition.
-On Monday, the global Extinction Rebellion movement is staging worldwide protests to protect the climate.
+On Monday, the global Extinction Rebellion movement staged worldwide protests to protect the climate.
 The activists protested the limitation of the upcoming climate law in Berlin.
-Protesters set up camp in front of Angela Merkel's office and blocked a traffic circle in the middle of the German capital.

 Read more: Extinction Rebellion: How far can the protests go?